 Gifts of appreciated assets, such as securities and real estate (which have been held for longer than one year), can be deducted at full fair market value up to 30% of adjusted gross income.
 If the gift is made outright to charity, then the entire capital gain on the asset is avoided.
 Gifts that return income may have some capital gains ramifications.
 NOTE: The deduction for gifts of appreciated assets held for one year or less may be limited to your cost basis in the asset.

-Gifts of tangible personal property, such as works of art or jewelry, can be deducted in amount equal to 30% of your adjusted gross income.
-In order to claim a full fair market value deduction, those assets must be used in relation to the charity’s mission.
-If such an asset is not used in a way related to the charity’s mission, you may only deduct your cost basis in the asset.
+Gifts of tangible personal property, such as works of art or jewelry, can be deducted in an amount equal to 30% of your adjusted gross income.
+In order to claim a full fair market value deduction, those assets must be used in a manner that is related to the charity's exempt purpose.
+If this use of the asset is not related to the charity’s exempt purpose, you may only deduct your cost basis.

-The current federal income tax rates range from 10% at the low end all the way to 39.6% at the highest level.
-State income rates are in addition to the federal rates quoted above.
+The current federal income tax rates range from 10% all the way to 39.6%.
+State income rates are in addition to these federal rates.